Northern cardinal: Reproduction

+Nests

 The cardinals' nest is made of thin twigs, bark strips, and grasses, lined with grasses or other plant fibers.
 Males sometimes bring nest material to the female, who does most of the building.
+The female builds a cup nest in a well-concealed spot in dense shrub or a low tree 1–3 m off the ground.
 She crushes twigs with her beak until they are pliable, then turns in the nest to bend the twigs around her body and push them into a cup shape with her feet.
 The cup has four layers: coarse twigs (and sometimes bits of trash) covered in a leafy mat, then lined with grapevine bark (when available) and finally grasses, stems, rootlets, and pine needles (where available).
 The nest typically takes three to nine days to build; the finished product is 5.1–7.6 cm tall, 10.1 cm across, with an inner diameter of about 7.6 cm.
 Cardinals do not usually use their nests more than once.
-The female builds a cup nest in a well-concealed spot in dense shrub or a low tree 1–3 m off the ground.